flexmonster/pivot-vue/README.md

 To see the result, open `http://localhost:5173/` in your browser.

-## Usage
+## Related Flexmonster docs

-For details on usage in Vue 3, refer to the [Integration with Vue 3](https://www.flexmonster.com/doc/integration-with-vue-3/?r=gh_vue) guide.
+- Learn how to integrate Flexmonster with a Vue project in the [Integration with Vue 3](https://www.flexmonster.com/doc/integration-with-vue-3/?r=gh_vue) and [Integration with Vue 2](https://www.flexmonster.com/doc/integration-with-vue-2/?r=gh_vue) guides.

-To integrate Flexmonster into a Vue 2 project, see the [Integration with Vue 2](https://www.flexmonster.com/doc/integration-with-vue-2/?r=gh_vue) guide.
+- For details on Flexmonster usage, refer to the [Usage examples in Vue 3](https://www.flexmonster.com/doc/flexmonster-in-vue-3/?r=gh_vue) and [Usage examples in Vue 2](https://www.flexmonster.com/doc/flexmonster-in-vue-2/?r=gh_vue) guides.